 Russell Conway will start to investigate your complaint and send you his detailed reply, or invite you to a meeting to discuss the matter.
 He will do this within 10 working days.
 The complaint investigation will normally involve Mr Conway examining your file and speaking with the person within the Firm who acted for you.
 If Mr Conway was acting for you, the investigation will be carried out by his partner Ms Jo Shortland.

 If you would like to have a meeting to discuss and hopefully resolve your complaint, we will arrange this within 3 working days of your request.
 Within 3 working days of the meeting Mr Conway will write to you to confirm what took place and any solutions he has agreed with you.

 If you do not want a meeting, or if it is not possible for any reason, Mr Conway will send you a detailed response to your complaint, including suggestions for resolving the matter.
-You will receive this within 21 days of the firm acknowledging your complaint.
+You will receive this within eight weeks of the firm acknowledging your complaint.

 At this stage, if you remain dissatisfied, you can let us know.
 We will arrange to review the decision.
 This may happen in one of the following ways: Mr Conway, as Investigating Officer, will review the decision personally within 10 working days

 We will arrange for Mr Conway’s Partner, Ms Shortland, or someone who is not connected with the complaint, to review the decision.

 If you are not happy with our response then you may refer the matter to the Legal Ombudsman who can be contacted on the below contact details.